 The truth is that water is plentiful but over allocated in Central Oregon.
 The control of water that was established a hundred years ago when we had an agrarian economy is causing ecological problems while a growing population and global warming will make things worse.
 The good news is that we are blessed with the opportunity to reallocate water in the Deschutes Basin in a way that could satisfy everyone’s needs, but it will take significant public pressure.

 This is a fascinating issue that combines our pioneer history, geology, water law, urbanization, economic models, state and local politics, and a vision for a sustainable future.
 My hope is to lift the “water IQ” of our community so that we may have informed opinions, make wise votes, and lay the water foundation for the future of Central Oregon.

 This blog reflects the personal opinions of Yancy Lind.
 I have a full time job doing something completely unrelated but my passion for fly fishing has led me to become a fisheries and water advocate.
 If anglers won’t stand up for the rights of rivers, lakes, fish, and the people who enjoy them, who will?

-I have been active in two fishing clubs Central Oregon Flyfishers (President, Conservation Chair, Education Chair, Outings Chair, Flyfisher of the Year, Conservation Award) and the Association of NW Steelheaders (co-founder and president of the Deschutes Basin Chapter).
+I have been active in two fishing clubs Central Oregon Flyfishers (President, Conservation Chair, Education Chair, Outings Chair, Flyfisher of the Year, Conservation Award) and the Association of NW Steelheaders (co-founder and past president of the Deschutes Basin Chapter).
 I am currently on ODFW’s Restoration & Enhancement Board.
 My involvement with these groups has helped with my education but the opinions expressed here are my own.
 I am the recipient of the 2018 Award of Merit from the Oregon Chapter of the American Fisheries Society.